polszewska/GenAIInfra/helm-charts/codegen-openshift-rhoai/README.md

 ## Deploy model in Red Hat Openshift AI

-1. Login to OpenShift CLI and run following commands to create new serving runtime.
+1. Login to OpenShift CLI and run following commands to create new serving runtime and *hf-token* secret.
 ```
 cd GenAIInfra/helm-charts/codegen-openshift-rhoai/
 export HFTOKEN="insert-your-huggingface-token-here"